Hygrometer Probes for Concrete Rh Testing: Evaluating Reusable vs. Disposable

 1. Financial

-But that's simply not the case.
+However, that is not the case.

 In short, because reusable probes are indeed reusable, there's a one-time investment made during their useful life.
 Disposable probes, however, require spending money every time – something that quickly adds up.